merlinyang521/Sorting-Algorithms-Solidity/README.md

 # Gas Costs for Sorting Algorithms in Solidity

 This implementation doesn't write to Blockchain or read data from it.
 No member fields are altered.
 No dynamic arrays in “storage” are accessed.
-This is meant for methods executing math and math alone, only operating on the input and not the contract stored values.
+This is meant for methods executing math solely, only operating on the input and not the contract stored values.

 ## Getting Started